 Very Large-Presumptuous, proud, arrogant, and overbearing.
 Large-Ambitious of distinction; independent, and high-minded.
 Full-Proper degree of pride, and correct notions of propriety.

-Moderate-Wanting in dignity and self-confidence; easily abashed.

-Small-Greatly underrates himself, and is too diffident.
+Moderate-Wanting in dignity and self-confidence; easily abashed / Small-Greatly underrates himself, and is too diffident.

-Self-Esteem very large in Lord Byron, (No. 14,) combined with the highest Intellect and Ideality; also, in the Belle of the Season at the Springs, (15,) produced in a great measure by the flattery of the beaux.
+Self-Esteem very large in Lord Byron, (No. 14,) combined with the highest Intellect and Ideality; also, in the female head on the following page, (15,) produced in a great measure by the flattery of the beaux.
 Oh, ladies, beware, and not wish to be a belle!